-Section E - Paying interest on your account
+Section E - Paying interest on your account and the Relationship Fee

 The Additional conditions set out our interest rates and charges for all accounts.
 You can also ask us for details by contacting us.

 E1 When do we pay interest?